wg-osr/walkerga.github.io/class/magic-user.md

 <ins>Catastrophe</ins><br>
 Every time you roll doubles you gain 1 *Doom Point*.
 Roll a D20.
 If you roll equal or below your doom score, you trigger a catastrophe.
 They will end your wizardly career if you don’t quest to avoid your doom.

-## Call Familiar
+## Familiar

 One of your spells becomes your sentient friend.
 You may choose a single spell you know: it becomes a friendly tiny creature of the shape you like.
 That creature is now part of your entourage and can cast themselve for free at will albeit with a [dice] and a [sum] of 1.
-You cannot cast the spell yourself anymore, but you can always lend some of your SD to your familiar to boost its power.
-If your familiar would die, you lose the spell forever.
-It has as many hit points as you have Magic User templates and is immune to one type of damage of your choice.
+You dont know the spell yourself anymore, but you can always lend some of your SD to your familiar to boost its power.
+Be careful!
+You share your Doom points with it.

+Your familiar has 1 HP per Magic User template you have and is immune to one type of damage of your choice.
+Its stats are similar to a cat's.
+When you create it, you decide if it will be able to breathe under water, fly, or use objects.
+If your familiar would die, your spell is lost forever, but you can create a new familiar after a full night of rest.

+## Second Sight
+You always see invisible things as a faint lensing of light, and can tell roughly how big they are.
+By making eye contact with someone, you can tell if they are possessed, undead, protected by divinity, or a spell caster.

+## Arcane Communion
+You can pool your SD with other magic users.
+Catastrophes affect all of you.

+## Awakened Minion
+Your familiar is now intelligent and can speak.
+It knows many secrets, many more than it seems willing to share with you, but reveals that it always had the following secret power (roll a D8):

+**D8 Unique Power**
+1. Can see the future in spilled intestines, quite accurate.
+1. Can teleport the caster (only) to the nearest graveyard.
+1. Can double your current HP, but will fade in D20 hours.
+1. Can create false gold that will disappear in D20 hours
+1. Can create a feast fit for a king
+1. Can make a virgin fall in love with you
+1. Can fetch a named item that has been forgotten by all
+1. No special power, but it will pretend that it has one

-Familiars can *provide a service once per day*.
-For each service, you owe the familiar one favor.
+Your familiar can now *provide a service once per day*.
+For each service, you owe it one favor.
 They can be pretty nasty tasks, but failing to fulfill them incurs a breach of covenant, which are nasty for you.
-You are not required to call a familiar.

 <ins>Familiar Services</ins><br>
 - Detect Magic (for free, ask nicely).
 - Teach you a new spell.
+- Use its unique power.
 - Grant you one free SD.
-- Exercise its unique power.
 - Save you from death, once.
 - Anything else you can think to ask of it.
 Just remember that it will count for a favor.

-## Second Sight
-You always see invisible things as a faint lensing of light, and can tell roughly how big they are.
-By making eye contact with someone, you can tell if they are possessed, undead, protected by divinity, or a spell caster.

-## Arcane Communion
-You can pool your SD with other magic users.
-Catastrophes affect all of you.

 ---